sejnub/ha-notiscript/README.md

 The script seems to work fine (at least on my machine 😊).
 The documentation is to lengthy and not to the point; i will improve it if anybody shows interest in this software.
-This is my first integration for Home Assistant and i am a programmer but python is new to me.
+I am a programmer but python is new to me and this is my first integration for Home Assistant.

 ## 2. Features